 The Centre's objectives are as follows:

-- to undertake and encourage independent research on all aspects of labour and employment regulation in Australia and internationally;
+- to undertake and encourage independent research on all aspects of the past, present and future regulation of work, in Australia and internationally, including interdisciplinary and multi-disciplinary research;

-- to undertake and promote the teaching of labour and employment law, including by developing and promoting innovative teaching methods and teaching materials, and by fostering postgraduate research;
+- to undertake and promote research-led teaching of labour and employment law, including by developing and promoting innovative teaching methods and teaching materials, and by fostering graduate research;

-- to establish and foster links with similar bodies, internationally and nationally, and to facilitate engagement between scholars, students, policymakers, the legal profession, industrial relations practitioners and other individuals and organisations working in labour and employment law.
+- to establish and foster links with similar bodies, internationally and nationally, and to facilitate engagement between stakeholders both within and beyond the University.